Linny85/compliance-copilot/docs/i18n-test-pr-guide.md

 # Create a new branch for testing
 git checkout -b test/i18n-ci-verification

-# Or in Lovable: The AI will create the branch automatically when you push
+# Or in the Compliance Copilot tooling: The AI will create the branch automatically when you push
 ```

 ### Step 2: Add Test Translation Key